-This brief article provides a footnote for an actual state of using OpenBSD as build machine with a high number of CPU cores.
+This article provides a footnote for the actual state of using OpenBSD as a build machine with a high number of CPU cores.

-In order to perform a test case, the net/tdesktop-6.1.3 port was built, on account of the fact that it possesses sufficient complexity for the loading of the system over a period of minutes, as opposed to the hours required by www/chromium.
+To perform a test case, the net/tdesktop-6.1.3 port was built, selected because it possesses sufficient complexity to load the system for several minutes, as opposed to the hours required by www/chromium.

-Tests were performed on an AMD EPYC 7502P 32-Core Processor (2500 MHz) with 128 GB of RAM and a single SSD, which is read as a Micron 5200 MTFD on the kernel version:
+Tests were performed on an AMD EPYC 7502P 32-Core Processor (2500 MHz) with 128 GB of RAM and a single SSD, which reads as Micron 5200 MTFD, on the kernel version:

 kern.version=OpenBSD 7.8-beta (GENERIC.MP) #31: Wed Sep 10 21:40:01 MDT 2025